Key Points:

 Historic Cabins: Also built by the CCC in the 1930s, The Cabins are constructed of rock and were initially used as shelter by visitors to the park.
 How cool would it have been to stay in one of these?

-Atlatl Rock: While you’ll have to climb some stairs, Atlatl Rock isn’t far from the parking lot and provides you the opportunity to see ancient petroglyphs created by native inhabitants.
-While I didn’t stop because I was short on time, I drove by Atlatl Rock, and it looked worthy of a visit.
+Atlatl Rock: While you’ll have to climb some stairs, Atlatl Rock isn’t far from the parking lot and provides you with the opportunity to see ancient petroglyphs created by native inhabitants.
+While I didn’t stop because I was short on time, I drove by Atlatl Rock, and it looked cool.

 Seven Sisters: Also found along the main road, Seven Sisters is a group of seven tall, red rock formations.
 The area is outfitted with picnic tables and could be a nice spot to enjoy lunch or to take a quick break.

-Petrified Logs: Valley of Fire hasn’t always been a desert, and that is evidenced by the remains of trees that have been petrified, or turned to stone over time, which are still visible today.
+Petrified Logs: Valley of Fire hasn’t always been a desert, as evidenced by the remains of trees that have been petrified, or turned to stone over time, which are still visible today.

-Visitor Center: On your way in or out of the park, stop at the visitor center where you’ll have the opportunity to learn more about the park itself and the wildlife that inhabits it.
-There’s also a gift shop that sells various souvenirs and collectibles.
+Visitor Center: On your way in or out of the park, stop at the visitor center, where you’ll have the opportunity to learn more about the park itself and the wildlife that inhabits it.
+There’s also a gift shop that sells a variety of souvenirs and collectibles.

-Is a Day Trip to Valley of Fire From Las Vegas Worth It?
+Is a Day Trip From Vegas Worth Doing?

-If you’re even remotely interested in outdoor activities around Las Vegas, hiking, or exploring the desert, then the Valley of Fire State Park should be near the top of your list.
+If you’re even remotely interested in outdoor activities around Las Vegas, hiking, or exploring the desert, then the park should be near the top of your list.

-As a novice hiker myself, I appreciated how well trails were marked, and the fact that no trail was overwhelmingly long.
+As a novice hiker, I appreciated how well the trails were marked and that none were overly long.
 You don’t have to walk far for great scenery.

 There really aren’t words to describe the scenery.
 Breathtaking, immersive, otherworldly, and stunning all come to mind, but don’t seem to do the experience justice on their own.